hyejung0/wait_for_test_v11/landmark/landmark.md

 </div>

-Based on the table above, it seems like among the patients patients who waited to have valid therapy results and either didn’t receive any therapy or received something else than target therapy have:

-- higher proportion of having history of smoking tha not
-- higher proportion of Squamous cell carcinoma than other kinds
-- slightly more male than female

-compared to those who waited for valid therapy results and received targeted therapy.
+Is this cross-reference working?
+<a href="#tab:tbl-secondary-target-investigate-copy">8.1</a>.

 ## 8.2 build KM curve comparing target vs something else therapy for primary inclusion criteria

-**Q**: Under the Aim 1, where I conduct the analysis using primary criteria, I showed KM curve of those who received target therapy vs those who either received something else or didn’t receive anything under primary inclusion criteria, I show KM curve of those who received targetable therapy vs not (including those who didn’t)
+**Q**: Under the Aim 1, where I conduct the analysis using primary inclusion criteria, I show KM curve of those who received targetable therapy vs not (including those who didn’t)
 <a href="#fig:fig-secondary-KMplot">5.4</a>.
 Please rebuild by

 1.  restricting to only “wait” cohort